-New Mexico boosts its free college program, at least for now
+New Mexico hails expanded free college, but some remain wary

 Still, Levine and other college counselors hesitate to promise students future funding.

 Most of the $75 million expansion of the program relied on one-time federal pandemic relief and is authorized for only one year.
-If funding is cut, students could find themselves without support midway into their degree or certificate program.
+If funding is reduced, students could find themselves without support midway into their degree or certificate program.

-New Mexico’s governor and Legislature hope the expanded Opportunity Scholarship program will be enough to reverse the state’s dismal education outcomes.
+New Mexico’s governor and Legislature hope the expanded Opportunity Scholarship will be enough to reverse the state’s dismal education outcomes.
 Only Mississippi has a lower percentage of four-year-degree holders, at 23%, according to Census estimates.

 Since 2020, the program has been used by 10,000 state residents pursuing associate’s degree programs, including nursing.